Stanton St. Bernard, Wiltshire.

 NOTE: Some of the images below are beautiful landscape scenes.
 Click on each image to enlarge them and see the whole picture.

-It’s on the drawing board!
-Please check back for updates.
-In the meantime there are three images below of circles that have used a similar ‘lollipop’ motif in their design from 2018.
+Please enjoy the drawings below.
+The commentary will be posted shortly.
+Also included in the gallery are three images of circles that have used a similar ‘lollipop’ motif in their design from 2018.